The Power of the Adidas Slogan: Everything You Need to Know

 But Adidas didn’t leave it at that.
 They used a very smart brand endorsement and positioning approach when they created their ‘Impossible is Nothing’ campaign featuring Muhammad Ali, his daughter Laila Ali, and others.

-The campaign was launched in 2004 and left a mark on not just a young, sporty target audience but a wider demographic.
+This Adidas marketing campaign was launched in 2004 and left a mark on not just a young, sporty target audience but a wider demographic.

 It inspired; encouraged; uplifted.